Discover the Virtual Reality Ecosystem in Canada

 What're they building in there?

 Our survey captured more than 300 projects currently under development across the Canadian VR ecosystem.
-Around a quarter of these projects are already generating revenue for their creators.Source
+Around 30% of these projects are already generating revenue for their creators.Source

 Diversity in Innovation

-Just under half of VR companies are focusing on developing a single product.
-One in five surveyed companies are at work on three or more products.Source
+Just over half of VR companies are focusing on developing a single product.
+One in three surveyed companies are at work on three or more products.Source

 And where are they building them?

-Nearly half of the total VR products under development are being produced in Ontario, though other parts of Canada have a higher rate of products already in market.
+More than 40% of the VR products under development are being produced in Ontario.
 VR innovation is happening at a fever pitch in Ontario.Source

 (How) are you experienced?

 Content creators are making VR products that cater to a wide variety of content experiences.
-Around half are creating gorgeous landscapes, museum exhibits and other passive expereinces, but almost all of them are engaged in creating some kind of active content.Source
+Around two-thirds are creating gorgeous landscapes, museum exhibits and other passive experiences, but almost all of them are engaged in creating some kind of active content.Source

 What tools do content creators use?

-Though 3rd party software development kits and application programming interfaces are the most commonly employed tools, more than half of content creators are making use of open source developer tools.Source
+Though 3rd party software development kits and application programming interfaces are the most commonly employed tools, almost half of content creators are making use of open source developer tools.Source

 Finding an audience